NG-ZORRO/ng-zorro-antd-mobile/docs/running-in-ionic.en-US.md

 > Please make sure `ionic` has been installed before use.

-A new project can be created using ionic CLI tools with following command.
+A new project can be created using ionic CLI tools with the following command.

 ```bash
 $ ionic start PROJECT-NAME